Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 2. Under `[pipelines]` create another folder called `[task groups]` and the following two YAML templates `[get_changedfiles.yml]` and `[set_rbac.yml]`:

     This is going to be our first task in our yaml pipeline: `[get_changedfiles.yml]`.
-    **Note:** This is a very basic inline powershell script task that will get the JSON files (in our case our custom role definitions) that have changed under the repository folder `[roleDefinitions/*]` it will create an array of all the files that have changed or have been added to the repository path and then dynamically create a pipeline variable called `roledefinitions`.
+    **Note:** This is a basic inline powershell script task that will get the JSON files (in our case our custom role definitions) that have changed under the repository folder `[roleDefinitions/*]`.
+It will create an array of all the files that have changed or have been added to the repository path and then dynamically create a pipeline variable called `'roledefinitions'`.
 Note that the array is converted into a string because our script we will be using in a later step will be written in PowerShell and will take the pipeline variable string as input.
-Since we are working with PowerShell we cannot define the DevOps pipeline variable of type `Array` that PowerShell will understand, so we convert the `array` into a `string` and then set that as a pipeline variable which will be consumed by our script.
+Since we are working with PowerShell we cannot define the DevOps pipeline variable of type `'Array'` that PowerShell will understand, so we convert the `'array'` into a `string` and then set that as a pipeline variable which will be consumed by our script.

     ```YAML
-    # 'get_changedfiles.yml' Determine which role definition files have changed
+    # 'pipelines/task_groups/get_changedfiles.yml' Determine which role definition files have changed
     steps:
     - task: PowerShell@2
     displayName: 'Get changed role definitions'